hpehl/dockerfiles/wildfly/fixed-size/3x2/wildfly-11.0.0.Alpha1/README.md

     docker run --rm -it --link dc:domain-controller wildfly-11-3x2 --host-config host-slave.xml

+Please note that a random name is assigned to the host controller (derived from the docker container).
+If you want to have a stable name append the parameter `-Djboss.host.name=<name>` to the `docker start` command.

 Start as many host controller as you like or until you run out of memory ;-)